-Homemade s’mores are the ultimate summer treat–or in my house, an anytime treat.
+Homemade s’mores are the ultimate summer treat ~ or in my house, an anytime dessert!
 Whoever came up with the idea is a genius.
 Crunchy graham crackers, gooey marshmallow and melted chocolate…it’s pure perfection!

-I came across these years ago on Pinterest and I am so happy that I printed out the recipe as the blog that originally posted them is no longer functioning.
-It was called Sweetened with Honey and as soon as I saw the pictures I knew I needed to make them.
+I came across this idea years ago on Pinterest and I am so happy that I printed out the recipe as the blog that originally posted them is no longer functioning.
+The blog was called Sweetened with Honey and as soon as I saw the pictures I knew I needed to make them.
+I’ve made a few tweaks to her recipe and recently realized I could scale down the marshmallow meringue and melted chocolate as well, so the recipe card has some new ingredient amounts.

 The graham crackers are swoon worthy.
 Deceptively simple, but the taste is ah-maz-ing!!
 Once you make them, you may never go back to buying graham crackers at the store again.
 They are that good!
 The ingredients are basic ~ flour, whole-wheat flour, cinnamon, salt, butter, brown sugar, and honey.
 But they come together and bake up to make a perfect graham cracker.